-The participants attend two interdisciplinary workshops on a topical research question, learn how to synthesize and review previous scholarship and collaboratively draft a research paper.
-The final goal of ESCALATE Synthesis Projects is to prepare and submit a manuscript to an international peer-reviewed journal, whereby all participants will be listed as co-authors.
+The participants attended two interdisciplinary workshops on a topical research question, learn how to synthesize and review previous scholarship and collaboratively draft a research paper.
+The final goal of ESCALATE Synthesis Projects was to prepare and submit a manuscript to an international peer-reviewed journal, whereby all participants will be listed as co-authors.

-The first workshop serves to discuss key concepts and to develop a research agenda.
-This usually includes a one-night stay at the Selside–Yorkshire Dales Outdoor Adventure Centre of the University of Leeds, with outdoor activities (e.g. rock climbing, caving) and various other social and team-building activities with a view to build a sustainable network of young scholars interested in nature conservation and ecosystem services.
+The first workshop served to discuss key concepts and to develop a research agenda.
+This usually included a one-night stay at the Selside–Yorkshire Dales Outdoor Adventure Centre of the University of Leeds, with outdoor activities (e.g. rock climbing, caving) and various other social and team-building activities with a view to build a sustainable network of young scholars interested in nature conservation and ecosystem services.

-After the kick-off workshop, all participants will examine key scholarly works and original data, following methods and guidelines agreed upon in the first meeting.
-The expected workload for the literature review, data extraction and analysis is about 60 hours per participant within a six-month period.
+After the kick-off workshop, all participants examined key scholarly works and original data, following methods and guidelines agreed upon in the first meeting.
+The expected workload for the literature review, data extraction and analysis was about 60 hours per participant within a six-month period.
 During those six months, work groups and the entire cohort will remain in touch via Skype to discuss their work.
-These update meetings will also monitor workload to ensure participation does not disrupt the progress of the individual doctoral research projects.
-Work will be closely supported by 2-3 researchers from the partner institute and a similar number from the UFZ.
+Work was closely supported by 2-3 researchers from the partner institute and a similar number from the UFZ.

-We then meet again for a second workshop where we synthesize the literature and data sources reviewed, analyze the data and discuss how the resulting research paper could be framed and organized.
-Typically a manuscript is submitted to a peer-reviewed journal a few months after the second meeting.
+We then met again for a second workshop where we synthesized the literature and data sources reviewed, analyze the data and discuss how the resulting research paper could be framed and organized.
+A manuscript was submitted to a peer-reviewed journal a few months after the second meeting.